formtools/api/README.md

 ## Getting help

-Check out the (Form Tools forums)[https://forums.formtools.org].
+Check out the [Form Tools forums](https://forums.formtools.org).
 If you think you've found a bug - please report it here on the github repo.
 Thanks!